-All finalized CUBE surfaces were analyzed using HydrOffice QC Tools Grid QA tool to assure data met the required density specifications.
-Density requirements were achieved for the finalized surfaces in H13427 with at least 95% of the surface nodes containing at least five or more soundings, exceeding the specifications required by section 5.2.2.3 of the HSSD.
+The finalized 1 m CUBE surface was analyzed using HydrOffice QC Tools Grid QA tool to assure data met the required density specifications.
+Density requirements were achieved for the finalized surface in H13432 with 99.5% of the 1 m surface nodes (Figure 12) containing at least five or more soundings, exceeding the specifications required by section 5.2.2.3 of the HSSD.